shooshtarilab/ochroGWAS/README.md

 ## 2. Visualisation

-Once all the p-values have been adjusted.
 The R scripts in this folder can be run to visualise the analysis.
-Plotting all phenotypes can be hectic, therefore to select only the ones that have at least one cell-type associated with it with adjusted p-value less than equal to 0.05, *Choosing_Siginificant.py* can be used.
+Plotting all phenotypes can be hectic, therefore to select only the ones that have at least one significant (adjusted p-value less than equal to 0.05) cell-type associated with them.

 ### Choosing_Signigficant.py

 Read the result csv file that has **all** the phenotypes and **all* the cell types.
-Selects only the phenotypes that have atleast one significant association and saves the dataframe in another csv file.
+Selects only the phenotypes that have at least one significant association and saves the dataframe in another csv file.

 ### Boxplot_Peaks_and_Cells.R